 Many Jamaicans from both sides of the sharp political divide see this as a good move.

-Of course, the average battle fatigued Jamaican is willing to try anything that they think will do something about the killings.
+Of course, the average battle fatigued Jamaican is willing to try anything which may have a shot at stopping the killings.

 That’s all well and good but though desperate for solutions we cannot afford to be blinded to the faults and failings of this bit of legislation.